theAvoidact.com

 What the AVOID Act changed

-The AVOID Act, effective April 18, 2026, replaced the open-ended permissive framework with a structured deadline system keyed to specific triggering events.
-The core change is that a defendant now has a defined number of days after serving its answer (or, for non-contractual claims, after "becoming aware" of the potential third-party defendant's liability) to file a third-party complaint.
-After that window closes, impleader requires either a court order or, ultimately, the consent of both the plaintiff and the court.
+The AVOID Act, effective April 18, 2026, replaced the open-ended permissive framework with a structured deadline system keyed to the answer date.
+The core change is that a defendant now has 90 days after serving its answer to file a third-party complaint as of right.
+After that window closes, impleader requires a court order.

 The new deadline structure in brief

-The revised § 1007 distinguishes between contractual and non-contractual claims, first and subsequent third-party defendants, and standard cases versus those involving the employer exception.
+The revised § 1007 establishes a single 90-day period from the date of answer service for all third-party claims.
 The full framework is covered in AVOID Act deadlines: every timeline you need to know.
 The short version:

-Perhaps the single most consequential change to § 1007 is the categorical prohibition on filing third-party complaints after the note of issue.
-Under the old statute, a defendant could file a motion for leave to add a third-party defendant even after the note of issue, and courts had discretion to grant it.
-That option is gone.
+Perhaps the single most consequential change to § 1007 is the treatment of third-party complaints after the note of issue.
+Under the old statute, a defendant could file a motion for leave to add a third-party defendant even after the note of issue, and courts had broad discretion to grant it.
+Under the enacted AVOID Act, no third-party summons and complaint may be filed after the note of issue unless upon good cause shown or in the interest of justice.

 The consolidation ban

-The anti-consolidation rule reinforces the note-of-issue prohibition.
+The anti-consolidation rule reinforces the note-of-issue provision.
 Together, they ensure that once the main action moves past the impleader window, the defendant's ability to bring additional parties into that proceeding is permanently extinguished.

 Why this matters in practice

 The transition from the old § 1007 to the new one is not merely a rule change.
 It requires defendants and their counsel to operate differently from the first day of litigation.
 Under the old rule, the impleader question could be deferred.
-Under the new rule, it must be answered within a defined period after the answer is served.
+Under the new rule, it must be answered within 90 days of the answer being served.

 That shift in timing is also a shift in workflow.
 Firms that handled the impleader analysis as a mid-litigation task now need a process for completing it in the first weeks after service.
 That means having immediate access to contracts, subcontractor lists, certificates of insurance, and project records.